-NOW, THEREFORE BE IT RESOLVED that the Board of Fire Commissioners of King County Fire Protection District 10 submit a proposal to the qualified electors of said district requesting authorization to increase the regular property tax levy to \$1.50 per thousand of assessed valuation, which is authorized under RCW 84.55.050.
+NOW, THEREFORE BE IT RESOLVED that the Board of Fire Commissioners of King County Fire Protection District 10 submit a proposal to the qualified electors of said district requesting authorization to increase the regular property tax levy to \$1.50 per

+Fire Protection District 10 at its regular meeting held on September 14, 1987.

+Richard P. Landis (Signed)

+Chairman

+Jerry L. Bragg (Signed)

+Commissioner

+Vaughn Merritt (Signed)

+Commissioner

+Lin Hanson (Signed)

+Administrative Assistant

+SAMPLE BALLOT TITLE

+AUTHORIZING PROPERTY TAX

+LEVY

-PASSED by the Board of Fire Commissioners of King County Fire Protection District 10 at its regular meeting held on September 14, 1987.
-Richard P. Landis (Signed) Chairman Jerry L. Bragg (Signed) Commissioner Vaughn Merritt (Signed) Commissioner Lin Hanson (Signed) Administrative Assistant SAMPLE BALLOT TITLE AUTHORIZING PROPERTY ized to increase its regular property tax levy to \$1.50 per thousand dollars of assessed value to be levied initially in 1987 for collection in 1988?
+Shall King County Fire Protection District 10 be authorized to increase its regular property tax levy to \$1.50 per thousand dollars of assessed value to be levied initially in 1987 for collection in 1988?